Use a Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure the Trajectory

 Create Trajectory

-The tool provides two ways to create trajectories: Manual creation and Automatic creation.
+The tool provides two methods to create trajectories: Manual create and Automatic create.

-In this workflow, Manual creation is recommended for creating trajectories on the point cloud model.
+In this workflow, Manual create is recommended to create trajectories on the point cloud model.

 Create Trajectory Manually